-But the food available at these businesses, part of the out-of-home food sector (OOH) which includes any prepared food or drink purchased for immediate consumption, is more likely to be higher in calories, fat, salt and sugar than food we make at home.
+But the food available at these businesses, part of the out-of-home food sector (OOH) which includes any prepared food or drink purchased for immediate consumption, is more likely to be higher in calories, fat, salt and sugar than the food we make at home.

 To improve our health, we need to make it easier to enjoy healthier food from OOH outlets.
 Calorie labelling legislation in force in England, practised across the UK, obliges large chain outlets to display the calorie content of their food.
 But there is currently a data gap around the calorie content of menu items sold by independent businesses.